Loway/OpenQueueMetricsAddOns/README.md

 A PHP script that counts how many unique agents are running on a given set of queues and period
 ### Sample project - Version 1.0
 This is a sample project to show standard file layout for sub-projects.
+### Sugar CRM Integration - Version 1.0
+Integration between QueueMetrics live agent page and SugarCRM for opening the CRM contact page starting from a caller id information
+### VTiger CRM Integration - Version 1.0
+Integration between QueueMetrics live agent page and VTigerCRM for opening the CRM contact page starting from a caller id information

 See also